sago2693/word-alliance/MEMBER_CONTRIBUTION.md

 Ksiezak, Kacper:

-* Contributed to Bert encoding part, attention
+* Contributed to bert.py encoding part, attention and add_norm
 * contributed to forward method of multitask_classifier
 * experiments with scheduler
 * contributed to conducting the code according to the guidelines
 * contributed to training function of multitask classifier
 * general debugging of code
-*
+* contributed to methodology part
+* performing sanity checks of the model

 Aldahi, Hasan: